Numerical Functional Analysis (7.5hp)

 The task is to present "your" theorem in a way you would have liked to hear about it.
 What is the result?
 What is the required background?
 Are there any interesting historical details?
 What are the key concepts of the proof?
 Solve some of the exercises in the book to show your fellow students how the result is used.
 What are the main applications?
 Ensure that all students in the group take a definite responsibility for parts of the presentation.

-Before the meeting: (as before) Read Chap.
-3 and try to solve the exercises (finishing about half of them before class should be reasonable).
+Before the meeting: Read Chap.
+3 and try to solve the exercises.
 It is recommended to try as many exercises as you can.
-The following is a selection which connects in various ways to Numerical Analysis (all from Chap.
+The following is a selection which connects in various ways to Numerical Analysis or similar (all from Chap.
 3):

 - 3.1.5, 3.1.7, 3.1.8, 3.1.11, 3.1.14